 The Appalachian/Kentucky Artisans Gateway Center Authority (KRS 148.560-569) has an appointed, thirteen member board to direct operations of the Center and is attached to the Tourism Arts and Heritage Cabinet for administrative purposes.

-The Budget of the Commonwealth includes Road Fund resources in the amount of \$350,000 in each fiscal year of the 2010-2012 biennium to support operations as a Travel Center
+The Executive Budget includes Road Fund resources in the amount of \$350,000 in each fiscal year of the 2010-2012 biennium to support operations as a Travel Center.